matthewdemczyk/libcfftables/README.md

 This is a C library for constructing $d$-Cover-Free Families (CFFs).
 A $d$-CFF($t,n$) is a set system where the ground set has $t$ elements, the set system has $n$ subsets, and no subset is contained in the union of any other $d$ subsets.

 It's generally desirable to maximize the number of subsets for a given ground set while maintaining the cover-free property.
-This library will select the best CFF construct that's implemented in the library to do so for the specific $d$ and $t$.
-There is also an option to provide a specific $d$ and $n$ to minimize $t$.
+This library selects the best available CFF construction implemented in the library to do so.
+"Best" here means maximizing $n$ for fixed $(d,t)$, or minimizing $t$ for fixed $(d,n)$, based on known constructions.

+This library stores cover-free families as $0-1$ incidence matrices, using a bitfield.
+When a $d$-cover-free family is viewed as an incidence matrix it is equivalent to a $d$-disjunct matrix.

 ## Basic usage
 The main feature of this library is the ability to provide a $(d,n)$ and construct a CFF that minimizes $t$, or provide a $(d,t)$ and construct a CFF that maximizes $n$ from our selection of CFF constructions.